MCUSec/IPEA/README.md

   * [Fuzz-testing FRDM-K64F USB-Host Driver](#fuzz-testing-frdm-k64f-usb-host-driver)
 - [Troubleshooting](#troubleshooting)

+## Introduction
+Although numerous dynamic testing techniques have been developed, they can hardly be directly applied to firmware of deeply embedded (e.g., microcontroller-based) devices due to the tremendously different runtime environment and restricted resources on these devices.
+This work tackles these challenges by leveraging the unique position of microcontroller devices during firmware development.
+That is, firmware de- velopers have to rely on a powerful engineering workstation that connects to the target device to program and debug code.
+Therefore, we develop a decoupled firmware testing framework named IPEA, which shifts the overhead of resource-intensive analysis tasks from the microcontroller to the workstation.
+Only lightweight “needle probes” are left in the firmware to collect internal execution information without processing it.
+We also instantiated this framework with a sanitizer based on pointer capability (IPEA-San) and a feedback-guided fuzzer (IPEA-Fuzz).
+By comparing IPEA-San with a port of AddressSanitizer for microcontrollers, we show that IPEA-San reduces the memory overhead by 73.11% in real-world firmware with better detection accuracy.
+Running IPEA-Fuzz with IPEA-San, we found five new bugs in real IoT libraries and peripheral driver code.

+For details, please refer to our paper published in NDSS'24.

 ## Directory Structure
 - ``AFL``: Source code of IPEA-Fuzz (based on AFL-2.5b)
 - ``core``: Source code of IPEA-Core and IPEA-San